Best College Majors for Lucrative Careers

 Career counselors can help you take assessments of:

 Notice that we are talking about interests, not passions.
-Don’t feel pressured to have a passion already.
-In fact, at this point, it’s better to pursue interests — which will eventually lead to passion, suggests this New York Times article.
-“Passion is something you discover over time by finding an interest, however small, and nurturing it.”
-The article cites the example of a NASA engineer:
+You may feel pressured to have identified your passion already, but passions come from pursuing your interests, this New York Times article suggests: “Passion is something you discover over time by finding an interest, however small, and nurturing it.”

 He wasn’t chasing engineering because it would get him a steady job.
 When he felt that little tug of curiosity, he followed it.
 “Surrender to the process,” he advised, “rather than the goal.”